ShawnMalal/cse15l-lab-reports/labReport1.md

 > The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
 > RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
 > Are you sure you want to continue connecting (yes/no/[fingerprint])?

+Assuming this is what it looks like, type and enter 'yes' in the terminal.
+The terminal will then prompt you to give your password, which is the password to your 'ieng6' account.

+> ⤇ ssh cs15lwi23zz@ieng6.ucsd.edu
+> The authenticity of host 'ieng6-202.ucsd.edu (128.54.70.227)' can't be established.
+> RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
+> Are you sure you want to continue connecting (yes/no/[fingerprint])?
+> Password:

+Enter your password and your client should now have connected to the remote server and the terminal should now look like this: